 The 101-MAP’s overall stakeholder engagement process invites community voices from those with and without formal representation in governmental decision making.
 Input from all stakeholders informed the definition of the project need, goals, and recommended actions.
 In this process, we heard from:

 Community leaders representing vulnerable communities

 Government & business stakeholders

 Early on in the MAP project, the team determined that mobility actions and policy recommendations need to address the wide variety of mobility challenges.
 To define equity, the team adopted the factors MTC uses to designate regional Communities of Concern throughout the San Francisco Bay Area.

 The MAP project team had 15 conversations with leaders and practitioners who work with these populations to provide essential services or programs.

 What We Heard

-Respondents are receptive to strategies that encourage higher vehicle occupancy, like carpooling, and lowest income travelers are the most likely to directly benefit.
+Respondents are receptive to strategies that encourage higher vehicle occupancy, like carpooling and public transit.

 Carpooling is a common activity on US-101, even without designated high-occupancy vehicle (HOV) or express lanes on 101 north of Redwood City.
 Among respondents, households with lower incomes carpool at higher rates.